Skip to main content

 • Audit logs for security and dispute resolution, retained for 2 years

-• Analytics data collected via Google Analytics (GA4) and PostHog — see Section 5
+• Analytics data collected via Google Analytics (GA4), PostHog, and Microsoft Clarity — see Section 5

 3. Legal basis for processing